|

 private static bool IsHexDigit(char c)

-return c is >= '0' and <= '9' or
+=> c is (>= '0' and <= '9') or

->= 'A' and <= 'F' or
+(>= 'A' and <= 'F') or

->= 'a' and <= 'f';
+(>= 'a' and <= 'f');

 }